Research

 Abstract

-• Conference & Seminar Presentations: Inequality and the Environment Symposium (Sciences Po Paris), Harvard Graduate Student Workshop in Environmental Economics (Harvard Kennedy School), Parisian PhD Seminar on Environmental Economics (CIRED, Paris), Applied Economics Lunch Seminar (Paris School of Economics), ENS Lyon Junior Workshop, FSR Annual Climate Conference (EUI, Florence), 2025 AUROE Workshop (ZEW Mannheim), 18th RGS Doctoral Conference (TU Dortmund)
+• Conference & Seminar Presentations: Inequality and the Environment Symposium (Sciences Po Paris), Harvard Graduate Student Workshop in Environmental Economics (Harvard Kennedy School), Parisian PhD Seminar on Environmental Economics (CIRED, Paris), Applied Economics Lunch Seminar (Paris School of Economics), ENS Lyon Junior Workshop, FSR Annual Climate Conference (EUI, Florence), 2025 AUROE Workshop (ZEW Mannheim), 18th RGS Doctoral Conference (TU Dortmund), EAERE Annual Conference 2025 (NHH Bergen), 2025 EEA Meeting (Bordeaux School of Economics)

 Global Income Inequality by 2050: Convergence, Redistribution, and Climate Change (with L. Chancel, A. Gethin and C. Mohren)